-Sensitivity analysis: If sufficient available data are extracted, we will conduct sensitivity analysis to check the stability of the outcome results by excluding low methodological quality studies.
+Sensitivity analysis: If sufficient available data are extracted, we will conduct sensitivity analysis to check the stability for the outcome results by excluding studies with high risk of bias.

 Language: No language limits will be imposed on the search.

 Country(ies) involved: Brazil.